ReddCoin Price Tops $0.0080 (RDD)

-ReddCoin (CURRENCY:RDD) traded 0.1% higher against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on April 24th.
-One ReddCoin coin can now be bought for approximately $0.0080 or 0.00000016 BTC on major cryptocurrency exchanges.
-ReddCoin has a market cap of $229.78 million and approximately $1.01 million worth of ReddCoin was traded on exchanges in the last 24 hours.
-During the last week, ReddCoin has traded 10.8% higher against the U.S. dollar.
+ReddCoin (CURRENCY:RDD) traded 0.4% higher against the U.S. dollar during the twenty-four hour period ending at 16:00 PM ET on April 26th.
+ReddCoin has a market cap of $231.87 million and $3.10 million worth of ReddCoin was traded on exchanges in the last day.
+One ReddCoin coin can now be purchased for $0.0080 or 0.00000015 BTC on cryptocurrency exchanges.
+During the last seven days, ReddCoin has traded up 20.3% against the U.S. dollar.

 About ReddCoin